- 2619 Western Blvd, Raleigh, NC 27606

 WRAL-TV first went on the air December 15, 1956 with a message from CBC founder A.J.
 Fletcher saying, “Information to which the public is entitled will be given without bias or favor.
 Only in this way can our people make an intelligent choice on these issues affecting our welfare.”
 Immediately following his words setting the tone for the station’s future, viewers settled in to watch “Miracle on 34th Street” in their living rooms.
 Since then, viewers all over central North Carolina have been watching.
-Through affiliations with NBC, ABC, CBS, and now NBC again WRAL-TV is consistently ranked as one of the top local stations in the country.
+Through affiliations with NBC, ABC and now CBS, WRAL-TV is consistently ranked as one of the top local stations in the country.

 WRAL-TV was the first TV station in the state and one of the first in the nation to purchase a helicopter for our newsgathering efforts in June of 1979.
 WRAL-TV then added the area’s first team of professional TV meteorologists in 1982 and joined stations in Charlotte and Greensboro in 1983 to form the Carolina News Network — one of the nation’s first regional TV news networks.
 In 1984, WRAL became the first TV station in the state and the second in the nation to use a KU-band transportable uplilnk vehicle, or “satellite truck,” allowing WRAL News to be broadcast from anywhere.